Thanos3G/StateMQ/README.md

 ```
 ## Core API

-### State Transitions
+### State Changes

 StateMQ processes MQTT messages one at a time and resolves state changes
 using a simple rule table that maps incoming messages to integer state identifiers.
-State transitions are serialized using a mutex to ensure thread-safe, deterministic updates.
+State changes are serialized using a mutex to ensure thread-safe, deterministic updates.

 When an MQTT message arrives, StateMQ checks each configured rule in the
 order it was added.
 If a rule matches the message topic and payload, the
-system transitions to the corresponding state.
+system jumps to the corresponding state.
 If no rule matches, the
 current state remains unchanged.

 ```text